atiyil/BookGenre/README.md

-# Auto-detect Book Genres
+# Detect Book Genres
-This is a tool to help BookBub’s editorial team quickly go through a list of books and identify the correct genre for each book.
-The approach we’re taking is to analyze the description of each book and calculate a score based on the presence of certain genre-specific keywords.
+This is a tool to help editorial teams quickly go through a list of books and identify the correct genre for each book.
+It analyzes the description of each book and calculate a score based on the presence of certain genre-specific keywords.
+Then it lists first 3 genres having the highest scores.
+Score calculation formula can be easily updated due to the need.

 ## Environment Setup
 * Install Ruby 2.3 or later